 This plan examines potential risks and issues that could cause disruption to the exams process at Blessed Robert Sutton Catholic Voluntary Academy (BRS).
 By outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our exam process.
-Alongside internal processes, this plan is informed by the Ofqual "Exam system contingency plan: England, Wales and Northern Ireland" which provides guidance in the publication "What schools and colleges and other centres should do if exams or other assessments are seriously disrupted" and the JCQ Joint Contingency Plan for the Examination System in England, Wales and Northern Ireland.

-This plan also confirms BRS is compliant with the JCQ's General Regulations for Approved Centres (section 5.3) and that the centre has in place:
+Alongside internal processes, this plan is informed by the Ofqual "Exam system contingency plan: England, Wales and Northern Ireland" which provides guidance in the publication "What schools and colleges and other centres should do if exams or other assessments are seriously disrupted" and the JCQ Joint Contingency Plan in the event of widespread disruption to the Examination System in England, Wales and Northern Ireland.

-a written examination contingency plan which covers all aspects of examination administration.
+This plan also confirms BRS is compliant with the JCQ regulation (section 5.3, General Regulations for Approved Centres 2020-2021) that the centre "has in place a written examination contingency plan which covers all aspects of examination administration.
 This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency.
-The plan also takes into account any potential impact of a cyber-attack.